rawmind0/alpine-traefik/README.md

 If you put more that one key/crt files in the certs directory, traefik gets sni enabled and configured.
 You also could map you cert storage volume to traefik and mount it in $TRAEFIK_SSL_PATH value.

 You could also include FROM rawmind/alpine-traefik at the top of your Dockerfile, and add your custom ssl files.

+If you need to let legacy tls versions connect to traefik then setting TRAEFIK_MIN_TLS will set `minVersion` on the https Entrypoint.
+See the traefik documentation for allowed values.
+Default is VersionTLS12.

 ### Letsencrypt Configuration